 This is held in the summer term.
 Parents are welcome to come to cheer along their children.
 Children earn valuable points for their house in order to see which house will be the Sports Day Champion!

 In addition to the above there are many activities organised by FROGS for your children, some in school time and some during weekends.
 These include our annual duck race, Easter egg hunt, Christmas Fair and discos.

 Greysbrooke School promotes learning and good behaviour through praise, encouragement and by celebrating success.

 There are a number of ways children are rewarded and recognised.
-These include merit points, house points and our ‘good to be green’ reward system.
+These include merit points, house points, our ‘good to be green’ reward system and Privileges.

 Children are rewarded for staying ‘green’ all week due to good behaviour with a sticker, and a certificate if they stay ‘green’ all term.
 Yellow and red cards are used to help children understand what is classed as inappropriate or unacceptable behaviour.

 Dinner money should be paid in advance by uploading a minimum of £11.75 to ParentPay.
 School dinners cost £2.35 per day, and are free to all Reception and Key Stage 1 children.
 The link for ParentPay is http://ParentPay.com